Family Court has exclusive jurisdiction over all matters involving domestic or family relationships.

 Columbia, SC 29202-3302

-*All payments must include the payer’s Full Name and Member ID number to be credited appropriately.
-If you do not have a Member ID number, contact SDU at 1-800-768-5858.
+*All payments must include the payer’s Full Name and Member ID number.

 Please note: These forms are NOT intended for grandparent or third-party visitation.
 It is recommended that you speak with an attorney regarding this type of action.

-If your child support case is already administered by South Carolina DSS Child Support Enforcement Division, you may contact the SCDSS-CSED Greenville Regional Office at (864) 282-4650 for more information.
-SCDSS-CSED may be able to help you set up a review and/or start a new modification action for your existing case at no additional cost.
+If your child support case is already administered by South Carolina DSS Child Support Enforcement Division, you may contact the SCDSS-CSED Greenville Regional Office at (864) 282-4650 to request a review of your existing support obligation.

-Please note: If you have ever been convicted of a crime other than a minor traffic violation, required to register as a sex offender, or have filed or are planning to file for bankruptcy, it is strongly recommended that you consult an attorney before filing for a name change.
-These circumstances may require you to take additional steps to avoid prosecution.
+Please note: (1) These forms are NOT intended for use in changing the name of a minor child; (2) If you have ever been convicted of a crime (other than a minor traffic violation), required to register as a sex offender, or filed (or intend to file) bankruptcy, it is strongly recommended that you consult an attorney before filing for a name change.
+These circumstances may require additional steps.

 100 South Main Street, Anderson, SC 29624